PauGutsens/Platformer-Game-VGD/README.md

 ### Features:
 - Map (Level 1 basics)
 - Collisions
 - Player Basic Movement (Idle.
-Wlak, Jump)
+Walk, Jump)
+- Camera that follows the player
+- PLayer animations

 ### How to play:
 - Use 'A' to move right.
 - Use 'D' to move left.
 - Use 'Space' to jump.
-- H Shows / hides a help menu showing the keys
-- F9 Visualize the colliders / logic
+- F1 Visualize the colliders / logic
-- F10 God Mode
-- F11 Enable/Disable FPS cap to 30